 When a snake has one copy of a gene, whether it’s expressed or not, they are ‘heterozygous’ for that gene.
 That means that they have two different copies of a particular gene.
 Depending on whether they’re recessive, co-dom, or dominant, they will interact differently.

-For example, say they inherit the normal gene from their mother and the albino gene from their father.
-That snake could be described as ‘heterozygous’ or ‘het’ for the albino gene.
-Despite not expressing the gene, they can pass it on.
+If it inherits the normal gene from its mother and the albino gene from its father.
+That snake is ‘heterozygous’ or ‘het’ for the albino gene.
+Despite not expressing the gene, they can still pass it on to their offspring.

 The alternative to heterozygous is homozygous.
 This term means that the snake got the same gene from its mother as it got from its father.
 If it inherited a pair of albino genes, they are expressed.

-Both albinos and charcoals are homozygous for their respective morph.
+Both albinos and charcoals are homozygous for their respective morphs.
 They have to be, as they’re recessive genes.
-The blizzard is heterozygous as it has one copy of the albino gene, and one copy of the charcoal gene.
+The blizzard is heterozygous as it has one copy of the albino gene and one copy of the charcoal gene.

 What Genes Does a Blizzard Corn Snake Have?

-The blizzard corn snake is heterozygous for both albino and charcoal.
+The blizzard is heterozygous for both albino and charcoal.
 This means that it inherits the albino gene from one parent and the charcoal gene from the other parent.
-Which parent the genes come from doesn’t matter.
+The parent the genes come from is irrelevant.

 Both the albino and charcoal genes are recessive.
 Albinos and charcoals have to be homozygous for their respective genes.
-In other words, this means that they need a pair of the albino or charcoal genes, not one.
-That’s the only way they can be expressed.
+This means that they need a pair of albino or charcoal genes, not just one.

 When a snake has two recessive genes, they act like co-dominant genes.
 This means both are expressed.
 The blizzard mixes the albino’s lack of dark pigment with the charcoal’s lack of color.

-According to Scientific Reports, albinos have a gene changed that makes them lack melanin.
+According to Scientific Reports, albinos have a gene changed that means that they lack melanin.
 Melanin is a pigment that appears in many animals.
 It can be part of skin or hair.
 The less melanin you have in your skin, the lighter you are.
-Its function is to protect from UV rays.
+Its function is to protect you from UV rays.

 Charcoals lack the pigment that’s responsible for the color yellow.
 This causes them to appear nothing but dark-colored.
 There are different kinds of anerythristic snakes, some of which have greater dark contrasts.

-When expressed together, this means that the snake lacks both color pigments and dark pigments.
-They have no pigment, and their skin is plain white.
+When expressed together, the snake lacks color pigments and dark pigments.
+They have no pigment, so their skin is plain white.

 Blizzard Corn Snake Morphs

-Some breeders make their living from breeding designer morphs (like blizzards) to other designer morphs.
-They often create morphs that are one of a kind, i.e., no other breeder has ever made them.
+Some breeders make their living from breeding designer morphs, like blizzards, to other designer morphs.
+They often create morphs that are one of a kind, i.e. no other breeder has made them to this point.

-Tesseras are like normal corn snakes.
-The difference is in their pattern.
-Where a normal has saddle markings for their pattern, a tessera has a broken and blotchy pattern.
+Tesseras are like normal corns, aside from their pattern.
+Where a normal has saddle markings, a tessera has a broken and blotchy pattern.
 It almost looks pixelated.
-They usually also have a stripe running along their back.
+They usually also have a stripe running along their backs.

 The tessera gene is a dominant gene.
 It will be expressed instead of a recessive gene.
-However, when a blizzard is bred with a tessera, the blizzard keeps their light color.
+However, when a blizzard is bred with a tessera, the blizzard keeps its light color.

 That’s because the tessera gene is for pattern, not color.
 The albino and anery type B genes code for color pigments.
 The tessera gene doesn’t.
-You can have both the blizzard appearance and the tessera pattern.
+You can have a blizzard appearance and tessera pattern.

 How to Make a Blizzard Corn Snake

-To breed a blizzard corn snake, you need a charcoal and an albino corn snake breeding pair.
+To breed a blizzard, you need a charcoal and an albino breeding pair.
 Breeding blizzards is much simpler than breeding other designer morphs.
 That’s because 100% of this pair’s offspring will be blizzards.

 Albinos and charcoals are ‘homozygous’ for their genes.
 They each have a pair of their respective genes.
-For an albino to appear albino, they need an albino gene from both their mother and father.
+For an albino to look like an albino, it needs an albino gene from its mother and father.

-That means of the two genes the albino can pass on, both are albino.
-Of the two genes, the charcoal can pass on, both are charcoal (anerythristic B).
-Therefore the offspring is guaranteed to have one albino and one charcoal gene—and be a blizzard.
+The two genes an albino can pass on are both albinoes.
+Of the twp genes that the charcoal can pass on, both are charcoal (anerythristic B).
+So, the offspring will have one albino and one charcoal gene—and be a blizzard.

 You can also create blizzards through snakes that are heterozygous, or ‘het,’ for albino and charcoal.
-This means they have one albino or charcoal gene and one normal appearance gene.
-The snake will appear normal.
+This means, if they have one albino or charcoal gene and one normal appearance gene, the snake will appear normal.

-However, this isn’t the cleverest way to breed blizzards.
+However, this isn’t the best way to breed blizzards.
 Only 25% of the offspring will be blizzards.
-25% will be het for albino, 25% will be het for charcoal, and 25% will be entirely normal.
-You get far fewer blizzards per breeding season.
+25% will be het for albino, 25% will be het for charcoal, and 25% will be normal.
+You’ll get far fewer blizzards.

-Unlike other morphs, there are several kinds of anerythristic corn snake.
+There are several kinds of anerythristic corn snake.
 When bred with other morphs, they create different results.
-They also look different and age differently.
+They look and age differently.

-These corn snakes are similar to albinos in that they lack certain pigments. amelanism.
+These corns are similar to albinos in that they lack certain pigments.
 They have a recessive mutation where they lack erythrin (red, yellow, and orange) pigments.

-This produces a corn snake that is mostly black, gray and brown.
-As they grow older, these snakes develop yellow on their neck regions.
-This is a result of their diet.
+This produces a snake that is mostly black, gray and brown.
+As they grow older, they develop yellow on their neck regions due to their diet.

 While these are considered anerythristic by some, they don’t look like types A and B. They are a rusty red color with distinctive saddle borders.
 Their saddles are a fiery red or orange.